ShipSoft/FairShip/field/README.md

 Constant Label xMin xMax yMin yMax zMin zMax Bx By Bz
 ```

-where xMin, xMax are the co-ordinate limits along the x axis (in cm),
+where xMin, xMax are the global co-ordinate limits along the x axis (in cm),
 similarly for the y and z axes, and Bx, By and Bz are the components
 of the uniform field in Tesla.